 One in five women will get bacterial vaginosis at some point during pregnancy.
 The disorder can cause pre-term labor, miscarriage, low birth weight and a premature rupture of membranes.
 "So it is essential that it be treated during pregnancy," Dr. Lisa stresses.
 "Your doctor will just do a vaginal swab to determine this and treat you with safe antibiotics for pregnancy, and that's the end of it."

 Even if you don't have bacterial vaginosis, it's not uncommon to experience a not-so-fresh feeling down below.
+Foods, such as garlic, onion and asparagus, can also cause vaginal odor, while sweet-smelling fruits, such as pineapple, have been known to freshen things up.

-While some women may feel douching cleans them up "down there," it actually may change the acidity of the vagina and promote the growth of bacteria and yeast infections.
+While some women may feel douching cleans them up down there, it actually may change the acidity of the vagina and promote the growth of bacteria and yeast infections.
 It may even increase sexually transmitted diseases by disrupting the vagina's natural defense system.

 "The vagina is a self-cleaning oven," Dr. Lisa says.
 "You do not, absolutely do not, need to douche.
 All of us women are worried about odors down there, and that’s very, very real.
 We want to smell fresh.
 Every woman thinks it’s supposed to have this perfumey odor, when, in fact, it really shouldn’t smell like anything.”